team20/team20.github.io/team20_styleguide.md

 ## Team 20 Style

 Prefix static variables with `s_` and don't capitalize the first word after it, e.g. `s_subsystem`
 Format with tabs!
-Methods in `CommandComposer` that are used for creating auto command sequences should have the name `getXAuto`, with `X` being the actions that the commands will do.
-An example is `getScoreThreeThenBalanceAuto`.
+The contents of a subsystem should be organized in a specific order: Enums, variables, constructors, any other non-Command methods, a periodic method if you need one, and inline command factory methods.
+This order makes it easier to find code in subsystems.
-Inline command methods in subsystems should have the command name, followed by `Command`.
+Inline command factory methods in subsystems should have the command name, followed by `Command`.
 Some examples are `driveCommand` and `toggleIntakeCommand`.
 Note how the names are essentially the same names that methods would have, just with `Command` added at the end.
 With that said, the name should describe the action, not the internal methods used to do it. `setModuleStatesCommand` is a bad name, but `driveCommand` is much better.
+Methods in `CommandComposer` that are used for creating auto command sequences should have the name `getXAuto`, with `X` being the actions that the commands will do.
+An example is `getScoreThreeThenBalanceAuto`.
+Methods that don't create auto command sequences should follow the same style as inline command factory methods.

 ## WPILib Style